cinthiafontoura/portfolio/README.md

    - Click on **Deploy site** and after a few seconds, you will have access to the URL of the deployed site.
    - Go to **Domain settings** > **Options** > **Edit site name** to change the site name and personalize the URL.

- The live website can be found here [Cinthia Fontoura Portfolio](https://cinthiafontoura.com).
+ The live website can be found at [Cinthia Fontoura Portfolio](https://cinthiafontoura.com).

 ## Credits